MohamedTel18/CTF-writeups/pwn college/Program Security/Return Oriented Programming/Leaky Libc/README.md

 ---

 ## Notes
+- For The Hard Challenge just change the offset of padding
 - The exploit assumes libc 2.31 with specific gadgets available
 - The binary must be vulnerable to buffer overflow and leak a libc address
 - Address calculations depend on the exact libc version matching the target